mikepjb/replica.nvim/README.md

 ## :heart: Special thanks

+- Thank you Bozhidar (& other contributors) for making cider
 - Thank you tpope (& other contributors) for making fireplace.vim
 - Thank you octo.nvim for being a great reference for writing lua based neovim plugins!
 - Thank you also to the neovim team for nice documentation, especially on the vim.loop/libuv integration!